NaimAyat/UCLA_CS118/Reading2.md

     * Each node then uses its unique code to encode the data bits it sends.
 If the codes are chosen carefully, CDMA networks have the wonderful property that different nodes can transmit simultaneously and yet have their respective receivers correctly receive a sender's encoded data bits (assuming the receiver knows the sender’s code) in spite of interfering transmissions by other nodes
 #### 5.3.2 Random Access Protocols
 ##### Slotted ALOHA
-* All frames consist of exactly L bit
+* All frames consist of exactly L bits
 * Time is divided into slots of L/R seconds (where R is transmission rate in bps)
 * Nodes start to transmit frames only at the beginnings of slots
 * Nodes are synchronized so that each node knows when the slots begin